mpkondrashin/sandboxer/README.md

 ## Bugs

+### Notifications
 On Windows if notifications are disabled not by Sandboxer Options window, but using Notification Center, then it is not possible to turn them back on.

+### Proxy
+For now proxy is not supported to connect to Vision One and/or Deep Discovery Analyzer

+### Unregistration
+If  unregistration is not performed from Options dialog and during uninstallation Deep Discovery Analyzer connection was not available, then Sandboxer will be kept on the submitters list and the only option will be to remove it using Web UI.
+Sandboxer after installing it once more, will register one more submitter.

 Icon is taken from <a href="https://www.flaticon.com/free-icons/dog" title="dog icons">Dog icons created by Freepik - Flaticon</a>